MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_virtual_switch.md

 	Ethernet                  Intel(R) PRO/100 M Desktop Adapter            3 Up           00-0E-0C-A8-DC-31        10 Mbps
 	```

-2. Select the network adapter to use with the Hyper-V switch and place an instance in a variable named **$NetAdapter**.
+2. Select the network adapter to use with the Hyper-V switch and place an instance in a variable named **$net**.

 	```
 	$net = Get-NetAdapter -Name 'Ethernet'